royqh1979/PyEasyGraphics/docs/tutorials/012_animation.rst

 Skipping Frames
 ^^^^^^^^^^^^^^^
-Sometimes a drawing can be complicated and slow, and we can't finish a frame's drawing in the specified frame time.
+Sometimes a drawing can be complicated and slow, and we can't finish a frame drawing in the specified frame time.
 This will create lags in the animation.

-The delay_jfps() can skip some frames ( if a frame is using too mush time, the successive frames will be skipped to keep up with the specified fps).
+The delay_jfps() can skip some frames ( if a frame is using too much time, the successive frames will be skipped to keep up with the specified fps).

 The following example shows how to use delay_jfps() to control time.
 Note that we